hipe-0/piano-harmony-strip/README.md

 # How to print
 - You can print the strip as a PDF file yourself at home
 - A generator will adapt the PDF size to your keyboard size.
 You can enter any keyboard size in the interface.
-- Future versions could include 4 note chords for jazzy sound.
-I have tested the concept it works.

 # Start the PDF generator now, link below
 https://hipe-0.github.io/piano-harmony-strip/index.html